adityanooka/CAB-Co.-Taxi-Booking-Mobile-Application/README.md

 FIGMA LINK: https://www.figma.com/file/DYqQKPDIRb8MeEjiz31Wyp/CAB-co.?type=design&node-id=1%3A542&mode=design&t=UqPCGWF9SChJieY4-1

-(Kindly click on the Play button and click on the designated spaces to view the model.)
+(Kindly click on the Play button and then on the designated spaces to go through the application model.)